Thank U, Next: Elsewhere

 In the United Kingdom, Thank U, Next debuted at number one on the UK Albums Chart with 65,000 album-equivalent units.
 The album became Grande's third number-one on the chart and marked her largest album opening week to date there.
 Earning 59 million streams, Thank U, Next set a new record for most album streams ever by a female artist in a week in the country, beating her previous album, Sweetener.
+It spent two additional weeks at number one in the UK.
 Following its release, "Break Up with Your Girlfriend, I'm Bored" debuted at number one on the UK Singles Chart, replacing "7 Rings", with the latter returning to number one the following week, making Grande the first female solo artist since Madonna in 1985 to simultaneously hold the number one and two spots on the UK Singles Chart and the first musical artist to replace herself twice consecutively at number one in UK chart history.
 Also, "Needy" peaked at number eight on the chart.
 Thank U, Next also was 2019's third fastest-selling download by a female artist in the UK, behind Taylor Swift's Lover and Pink's Hurts 2B Human.

+In Canada, Thank U, Next debuted at number one on the Billboard Canadian Albums chart with 33,000 total consumption units, marking Grande's third number one in the country.
+It also scored the largest streaming week by a female artist in the country at the time (29 million audio streams).
+The album remained atop the chart for three weeks, and became the country's third-most-streamed album of 2019.
+Additionally, all 12 of the album's tracks charted on the Canadian Hot 100 simultaneously, for two consecutive weeks.

 In Ireland, Thank U, Next also became Grande's third number one on the Irish Albums Chart, selling nearly 5,389 units, more than the rest of the top five combined (according to Official Charts Company).
-Upon its release, Thank U, Next became the only female album this decade to feature three Irish number-one singles.
-Following the success of the album, Sweetener (2018) arose three places to number eight, and Dangerous Woman (2016) re-entered the top 50 at number 43.
+Upon its release, Thank U, Next became the only female album of the 2010s decade to feature three Irish number-one singles.
+Following the album's success, Sweetener (2018) arose three places to number eight, and Dangerous Woman (2016) re-entered the top 50 at number 43.
 In Australia, Thank U, Next debuted at number one on the Australian Albums Chart, becoming Grande's fourth number one in the territory.
 All 12 album tracks also appeared on the ARIA Singles Chart.

 Thank U, Next has sold more than one million pure copies worldwide.
 It was the eighth best-selling album of 2019 globally and ranked fourth among female artists.